United Artists TelevisionThis is a featured page

 Byline: The name was referred to as "United Artists Television, Entertainment from Transamerica Corporation" during this time.

-Music/Sounds: The closing theme of the show.
-In other cases, it used the ending part of the UA logo theme from 1968.
+Music/Sounds: The closing theme of the show or the ending part of the movie logo theme from 1968.

 6th Logo